open-spaced-repetition/srs-benchmark/README.md

 ## Dataset

-The dataset for the FSRS benchmark comes from 71 people who use Anki, a flashcard app.
-In total, there are 6,239,827 times people reviewed flashcards.
-You can find the dataset in huggingface datasets: https://huggingface.co/datasets/open-spaced-repetition/fsrs-dataset.
-To download the dataset, you can run the script `download_data.py`.
+The dataset for the FSRS benchmark comes from 20k people who use Anki, a flashcard app.
+In total, there are 1.5B times people reviewed flashcards.

-The data has been filtered to focus on long-term study patterns.
-For example, if a person reviewed the same flashcard multiple times in one day, only the first review is kept in the dataset.
-If you're curious about the nitty-gritty details of how the data was prepared, you can check out the code in the file named `build_dataset.py`.

 ## Evaluation